 Sustainability has turned from an added luxury to a mandate, therefore, with the help of BIM MEP can be a part of sustainable design outcomes.
 Over the years it has become a prime focus in MEP Design services where there is a need to conserve our resources and reduce waste.

-- They reduce the energy use in mechanical and electrical systems in a building as sustainable architecture enforce to use of energy efficiency as paramount.
+- They reduce the energy use in mechanical and electrical systems in a building as sustainable architecture enforces to use of energy efficiency as paramount.

 - Water Conservation – Integration of MEP can also help in lowering water use and saving on bills.

-- Electricity Consumption – Due to the integration of MEP with sustainability the electrical bills as well as consumption are low.
+- Electricity Consumption – Due to the integration of MEP with sustainability the electrical bills as well as consumption is low.

 - Pollution – Emissions from the MEP systems create pollution, but when it is integrated with sustainability, the carbon footprint is lower.
 Also, by using BIM services, you save on material wastage which also helps in the process of reducing waste.